 To help us narrow down our list of coffee gifts, we talked to Caroline Bell, co-founder and co-owner of Brooklyn-based Café Grumpy, and Sam Barkley, the co-founder and CEO of Home Brew Coffee Consulting LLC, in New York City.
 Here's what they recommend considering when gift-shopping for your favorite java fanatic:

-- How much do you want to spend?
-It may initially seem that buying a high-quality gift could put a larger-than-expected dent in your wallet, but “there are well-made, budget-friendly options on the market,” Barkley assured.
-For example: “A good manual grinder can come in well under $100, whereas a quality electric grinder usually begins around $150,” he explained.
+How much do you want to spend?
+It may initially seem that buying a high-quality gift could put a larger-than-expected dent in your wallet, but “there are well-made, budget-friendly options on the market,” Barkley assures.
+For example: “A good manual grinder can come in well under $100, whereas a quality electric grinder usually begins around $150,” he explains.

-- Are they a coffee gear nerd or everyday coffee drinker?
+Are they a coffee gear nerd or everyday coffee drinker?
 Everyday coffee drinkers may not necessarily be interested in fancy tools, but they might want to expand their horizons.
 A coffee subscription is a great way to introduce an enthusiast to varietals from all over the world, according to Barkley, but he suggests starting local first.
-“Coffee is a global industry and a local community…The people who are going to care the most about delivering high-quality products to your area are your neighbors,” he said, echoed by Bell.
-She recommends an approachable blend for newbies, or, for the adventurous coffee lover, "you could pick their favorite country and find coffee from that country, like a single-origin,” she suggested.
+“Coffee is a global industry and a local community…The people who are going to care the most about delivering high-quality products to your area are your neighbors,” he says.
+Bell echoes these sentiments and recommends an approachable blend for newbies, or, for the adventurous coffee lover, "you could pick their favorite country and find coffee from that country, like a single-origin,” she suggests.

-- What's their kitchen space like?
-If you’re shopping for someone who is an at-home brewer, Bell advised to err on the side of buying a nice bag of beans or a gift card so they can buy their favorites.
-“I stay away from giving people scales or kettles because you never know what their kitchen setup is like, the space they have or if they’re really particular and might want certain things to match,” she explained.
+What's their kitchen space like?
+If you’re shopping for someone who is an at-home brewer, Bell advises erring on the side of buying a nice bag of beans or a gift card so they can buy their favorites.
+“I stay away from giving people scales or kettles because you never know what their kitchen setup is like, the space they have or if they’re really particular and might want certain things to match,” she notes.